Ricardo Menéndez March: First term, 2020–2023

 In December 2020, Menéndez March travelled to Mexico during the COVID-19 pandemic to care for his family.
 His step-mother had aggressive cancer and had been given months to live, and his father had had major surgery with long-lasting effects.
 The person who had cared for the couple had become extremely ill herself and was unable to care for them.
 He was criticised by opposition leader Judith Collins for doing so.
-In late February, March drew media attention after National MP Chris Bishop disclosed that March had made two attempts to gain a place in "managed isolation and quarantine" for "national interest" reasons.
+In late February, Menéndez March drew media attention after National MP Chris Bishop disclosed that Menéndez March had made two attempts to gain a place in "managed isolation and quarantine" for "national interest" reasons.

+In April 2023, the Greens confirmed that Menéndez March would be contesting former Prime Minister Jacinda Ardern's Mount Albert electorate during the 2023 New Zealand general election as part of a "two ticks" campaign.